Plants in pots

 Acacia aphylla – Leafless Rock Wattle

-Acacia binervia ‘Sterling Silver’
+Acacia binervia ‘Sterling Silver’ (photos above)

 We planted this mounding plant, 1.8m high x 3-4m wide, tolerant of windy sites and almost any soil, as long as it is well drained, in a pot in November 2022 This plant has velvety, silver leaves and yellow rod flowers in spring and is both fast-growing and relatively long-lived (around 25 years).